 However, sometimes our automatic behaviors have unintended and undesirable impacts.
 There are also times when we face important and difficult situations that need to go well.
 In both situations we need to make choices that are more intentional and deliberate.
 Choices that are attuned to the moment and selected as most likely to have the impact we desire.
 Such conscious use of self is the keystone of self-mastery.

-Understanding Teams as Human Systems – The Secret Sauce for Building Great Teams & Organizations
+Understanding Human Systems – The Secret Sauce for Building Great Teams & Organizations

 Understanding human systems is the secret sauce for building productive and engaging teams!
 This is a new term for many.
 Yet, we are all members of human systems.
 The teams we are on at work, the families of which we are a part, the friends we hang out with are all human systems.
 When we don’t see or understand human systems, their culture and norms determine much of our behavior, be they functional or dysfunctional.